Autonomous Funding Opportunities

 Marie Curie Individual Fellowships (MCIF) fund researchers looking to enhance their career development and prospects by working abroad.
 The grant provides a generous allowance to cover your living, travel and family costs.
 The grant is awarded to your host organisation, usually a university, research centre or a company in Europe.
 The research costs and overheads of the host organisation(s) are also supported.
 European Fellowships last from one to two years, Global Fellowships from two to three years.
 More information about MCIFs is available on the dedicated Horizon2020 website.

 In enetCollect, we believe MCIFs and COST Actions are natural allies with mutually beneficial added values.
 Indeed, as added values for a Cost Action, a MCIF proposal formalizes new research ideas and, if funded, provides funding for implementing and testing them by MCIF grantees (that usually are very capable Post Doc researchers).
 In addition, MCIFs usually cover the travel expenses of MCIF grantees, thus allowing to use COST funding for other members.
 At the same time, as added values for a MCIF grantees, a COST Action provides direct access to a large network of stakeholders, put their research in the spotlight and, accordingly, enhance their career perspectives.

 As an indicative and not-so-precise (yet relevant) rule of thumb, a MCIF application requires a preparation time of 0.5 to 2 weeks full time for an host and 3 to 5 weeks full time for an applicant.

-The Marie Curie COFUND scheme aims to stimulate regional, national or international programmes to foster excellence in researchers’ training, mobility and career development, spreading the best practices of Marie Skłodowska-Curie actions.
+The Marie Curie COFUND scheme aims to stimulate regional, national or international programs to foster excellence in researchers’ training, mobility and career development, spreading the best practices of Marie Skłodowska-Curie actions.
 Under this framework, the fellowships are co-funded by the European Union and a local, regional, national or international entity and the selection of the fellows is made by the co-funding entity.
 In short, the fellowships are equivalent to the MCIF ones but the range of host institutions is limited to a given local, regional, national or international scope and accordingly, the resulting competition can be (often enough) far less fierce than the overarching MCIF one happening in all Europe.